Seebass22/UnityNotes/physics.md

 ```

 ## for top down games
-set Gravity Scale to 0
+- set Gravity Scale to 0

-remember to set linear and angular drag
+- remember to set linear and angular drag

 ## things to remember
-reset velocity and angularvelocity when moving something somewhere to respawn
+- reset velocity and angular velocity when moving something somewhere to respawn

 ## colliders
-block rigidbodies
+- block rigidbodies
-can be triggers
+- can be triggers